AaronArredondo3/AaronArredondo3/README.md

 - 👋 Hi, I’m @AaronArredondo3
 - 👀 I’m interested in learning as much as I can about Coding/Software Development
-- 🌱 I’m currently learning HTML,CSS, Javascript
+- 🌱 I’m currently attending A Software Development Bootcamp learning HTML,CSS, and Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...